algolia/sup3rS3cretMes5age/README.md

 Depending on your infrastructure/deployment, you can have **TLS termination** either _inside the container_ (see [Configuration examples - TLS](#tls)), or _before_ e.g. at a load balancer/reverse proxy in front of the service.
 It is interesting to have TLS termination before the container so you don't have to manage the certificate/key there, but **make sure the network** between your TLS termination point and your container **is secure**.

+## Helm
+For full documentation for this chart, please see the [README](https://github.com/algolia/sup3rS3cretMes5age/blob/master/charts/README.md)

 ## Configuration options

 * `VAULT_ADDR`: address of the Vault server used for storing the temporary secrets.